D-2.11 Noise Bootstrapping

 5.

 SlotToCoeff: Homomorphically move each input vector slot’s value back to the (encrypted) polynomial coefficient position.
 This is done by homomorphically multiplying the decoding matrix W~ to the ciphertext (Summary D-2.9.3 in §D-2.9.3).
+The final output of this step is = 𝖱𝖫𝖶𝖤S,σ (q pM + Eb), where Eb is a new small noise term generated during the homomorphic operation of CoeffToSlot, digit extraction, and SlotToCoeff.
+The size of Eb is fixed and smaller than E and E.

-Next, we will explain each step more in detail.
+Next, we will explain each step in more detail.

 D-2.11.2 Modulus Switch